MIRR Function in Excel

 The details of the parameters used in the MIRR formula in Excel are as follows:

 - Finance_rate: The finance rate is a rate of interest paid on the amount used during cash flow.

 - Reinvest_rate: Reinvest rate refers to the interest rate earned from the reinvested profit amount during cash flow.

-Consider an initial loan amount of 25,000 as initial investment amount (loan amount) with an interest rate of 5% yearly and you have earned an interest rate of 8% from the reinvested income.
-In MIRR the loan amount or initial investment amount is always considered as (-ve) value.
+Consider an initial loan amount of 25,000 as an initial investment amount (loan amount) with an interest rate of 5% yearly, and you have earned an interest rate of 8% from the reinvested income.
+In MIRR, the loan amount or initial investment amount is always considered as (-ve) value.

 Below are the table shows the details of income after a regular interval of time.
 Considering the cash flow of income for 1st, 2nd, 3rd, 4th, and 5th years are as follows: 10,911, 14,716, 19,635, 18,700, and 18,477.